Purnima-Vishwakarma/delta-demo/README.md

 # delta-demo
-This is a demo form git and github class
+This is a demo form git and github class.